zAlweNy26/Java_Projects/README.md

    ### About it :
    Unturned Translator is an application made to ease the translation about a game called "Unturned" on Steam.
    - Check out my Italian translation on Unturned Steam Workshop : [Italian Translation](https://steamcommunity.com/sharedfiles/filedetails/?id=1080625737)

+   ### How I want to improve it :
+   I want to facilitate the translation with a line recognition.

 ## 4. Fiscal Code Calculator
    - Completed ± 100 %